dsdiser/Coin-Flip-Discord-Activity/README.md

 Use `wrangler.jsonc` and environment variables to configure deployment settings.

 The client uses the Discord Embedded App SDK to run as an Activity inside Discord.
+Make sure to set up Discord redirects in the application to ensure traffic gets routed properly from inside the iframe.